optimalMachine/my-portfolio/README.md

-# Jiuk Choi's portfolio website
+# Jiuk Choi Web3 Portfolio

-A full stack portfolio website which demonstrate several key projects.

-All written by Jiuk Choi.
+A web3 portfolio website.
+It will be updated constantly.